 How Does CDRH Work with Others to Encourage Engagement with Patients?

-- CDRH works collaboratively with other offices in the FDA, such as the Patient Affairs Staff in the Office of the Commissioner and the Patient-Focused Drug Development group in the Center for Drug Evaluation and Research.
+- CDRH works collaboratively with other offices in the FDA, such as the Office of Patient Affairs in the Office of the Commissioner and the Patient-Focused Drug Development group in the Center for Drug Evaluation and Research.

 - CDRH works with the Medical Device Innovation Consortium to advance patient engagement in clinical trials.
 For more information, see MDIC's Patient Engagement in Clinical Trials Survey Report and Literature Review.

 - CDRH encourages the medical device industry to consider engaging with patients in the design and conduct of clinical investigations.
-For more information, see the Patient Engagement in the Design and Conduct of Medical Device Clinical Investigations draft guidance.
+For more information, see the Patient Engagement in the Design and Conduct of Medical Device Clinical Studies final guidance.

 - For formal input on proposed engagement efforts with patients in the design of medical device clinical studies, see Requests for Feedback and Meetings for Medical Device Submissions: The Q-Submission Program.